 The status of the first near-real-time (24h latency) central processing service for MAX-DOAS instruments, crucial for satellite products validation, has been shown by BIRA-IASB.
-Since November 2020, the processing system, which includes state-of-the-art retrieval algorithms, delivers on a daily basis tropospheric NO_2 vertical profile and total O_3 column data from 15 stations to the NDACC Rapid Delivery and ESA Validation Data Centre (EVDC) databases.
+Since November 2020, the processing system, which includes state-of-the-art retrieval algorithms, delivers on a daily basis tropospheric NO2 vertical profile and total O3 column data from 15 stations to the NDACC Rapid Delivery and ESA Validation Data Centre (EVDC) databases.

 SERCO presented the Boundary-layer Air Quality-analysis Using Network of Instruments (BAQUNIN) supersite, which consists of three sites located in the city centre of Rome (Italy), and in the neighbouring semi-rural and rural areas.
-BAQUNIN has been promoted by ESA to establish an experimental research infrastructure for the validation of present and future satellite atmospheric products and the in-depth investigation of the planetary and urban boundary layers.
+BAQUNIN has been promoted by ESA to establish an experimental research infrastructure for the validation of present and future satellite atmospheric products and the in-depth

-The opportunities offered through the joint Trans-National Access program of ACTRIS (Aerosol, Clouds and Trace gases Research InfraStructure), ICOS (Integrated Carbon Observation System) and IAGOS (In-service Aircraft for a Global Observing System) in the framework of the EC-funded ATMO-ACCESS project have been presented by National Institute of R&D for Optoelectronics.
+A new blackbody, named Hemispherical Blackbody (HSBB), has been developed by Physikalisch-Technische investigation of the planetary and urban boundary layers.
+Bundesanstalt to allow accurate calibration of broadband infrared detectors having a hemispherical The opportunities offered through the joint Trans-National Access program of ACTRIS (Aerosol, Clouds acceptance angle.
+The aim is to develop a blackbody cavity with the same effective emissivity for normal and Trace gases Research InfraStructure), ICOS (Integrated Carbon Observation System) and IAGOS incidence and for the hemispherical opening angle in order to achieve consistency between measurements (In-service Aircraft for a Global Observing System) in the framework of the EC-funded ATMO-ACCESS with a radiation thermometer and detectors with a hemispherical opening angle.

+project have been presented by National Institute of R&D for Optoelectronics.
 The project aims to collect specific technical and scientific needs and to identify and/or develop research and technology services in response to these needs.
 Key aspects that have been identified include: tailored measurement protocols, mobilised reference instruments for short-term campaigns, calibration services, developing and testing of new techniques, modules and algorithms, and addressing new synergies.